wilbert2000/wzplayer/Readme.txt

     WZPlayer is a graphical user interface for MPV and MPlayer based upon SMPlayer, http://www.smplayer.info, by Ricardo Villalba.

-    The most notable differences are improved performance, better and faster scaling, better DVDNAV support, no working skins yet, no setup needed, lots of setup available, no support and lots of source...
+    With improved performance, zoom and pan by mouse, improved DVDNAV support, no setup needed, lots of setup available and lots of source...

     To compile and install WZPlayer please read Install.txt.